 - There is one midterm exam for this course and one final exam. - Each exam is given after completing 10-12 units. - These exams are designed to take two hours each. - These exams are open note, open internet, essay exams.
 Please do not consult your classmates or share any information with other students.
 These exams are NOT PROCTORED.

 Final Project - 20%

-- There is a final project designed to check for your cumulative understanding, which includes some of the work for assignments.
+There is a final project designed to check for your cumulative understanding.

-- Part-A (20%)

-- Part-B (80%)
+- Part-A (20%) - Part-B (80%)

 Grading Scale (round up if between whole numbers):